ldalzotto/Engine/doc/docs/Render.md

 # Render hierarchy

-Every frame, the render hierarchy is binded to a GraphicsBinder by following an order :
+Every frame, the render hierarchy is bound to a GraphicsBinder by following an order :

 <svg-inline src="./render_hierarchy.svg"></svg-inline>

-This hierarchy impose that global buffer are binded before everything else and that the model buffer is binded at the very end. <br/>
+This hierarchy imposes that global buffer are bound before everything else and that the model buffer is bound at the very end. <br/>
-This contraint is translated in the shader source code :
+This constraint is translated in the shader source code :

 ```